intel/pmem-csi/DEVELOPMENT.md

 ------------

 The normal Go style guide applies.
-It is enforced by `make test`, which calls `gofmt`. `gofmt` should be from Go >= v1.11.4, older version (like v1.10) format the code slightly differently.
+It is enforced by `make test`, which calls `gofmt`. `gofmt` should be from Go >= v1.11.4, older versions (like v1.10) format the code slightly differently.
+Running `go test` requires go 1.12 or newer.

 Input validation